 Participants are typically described as demonstrating a positive D score if its value is descriptively above zero, and a negative D score if it is descriptively below zero.
 However, it is worth noting that this breaks with the traditions of hypothesis testing that are well established within psychology: A D score should only be described as positive if we can demonstrate that it is significantly different from zero.
 Depending on the width of the confidence intervals, it may be the case that even descriptively “large” D scores are not in fact credibly different from zero.

 In order to quantify the uncertainty around individual D scores, I therefore bootstrapped confidence intervals.
-To the best of my knowledge, no published IRAP research has calculated or reported confidence intervals on individual’s D scores before now. -(1993).
+Confidence intervals were calculated for each trial type, within each person, within each domain.
+To the best of my knowledge, no published IRAP research has calculated or reported confidence intervals on individual’s D scores before now.
+Briefly, bootstrapping – or random sampling with replacement - is a resampling method that is often used as an alternative to mathematical statistical inference in cases where parametric assumptions might be violated or parameters are not trivial to calculate.
+It is therefore particularly suitable for estimating confidence intervals around D scores, given that (a) the D score does not have a widely accepted method to calculate its standard error and (b) the distribution of reaction times used to calculate D score typically violates parametric assumptions.
+In this case, bootstrapping merely involved calculating D scores using random samples from the data, with replacement, a large number of times.
+The resulting distribution of bootstrapped D scores was then parameterized.
+For the primary analyses, this involved the percentile method: confidence intervals were defined as the 2.5th and 97.5th percentiles of this distribution of D scores estimates.
+For the standard error method, which was added as a sensitivity analysis, a the standard error of the mean (SEM) was calculated, and confidence intervals were defined as the Mean ± SEM*1.96.
+For a boot length introduction to bootstrapping see for example the classical text by Mooney et al. (1993).
 Bootstrapping was implemented using the R package boot (Canty & Ripley, 2021) and using 2000 resamples.
 All R code to reproduce the analyses is available on the Open Science Framework (osf.io/mb4ph).

 Percentage of significant D scores